When learning something new, it’s often better to focus on learning what’s generally possible in an area, as opposed to learning specific procedures.

 In the video I was making, I wanted to visually emphasize the increase of entropy, and spreading of energy, due to a tower of blocks falling.
 I thought about how to visualize this for weeks, but nothing had come of it.

-Then I remembered something from one of the videos I had watched about the special effect of someone changing the color of their shirt.
+Then I remembered something from one of the videos I had watched— a special effect of someone changing the color of their shirt.
 I realized then “colors of objects can be shifted, and also changed in real time”.

 The result (1:41-1:43):